Categories

 By automating data collection and cleaning, organizations can save up to 70 percent of the time traditionally spent on spreadsheet maintenance.
 Teams can focus on interpreting insights rather than wrangling data.

-Advanced Insights and Forecasting
+Advanced AI Insights and Forecasting

 • Trend analysis: AI identifies emerging compensation trends—like shifts toward remote-friendly stipends—sometimes weeks before they appear in annual surveys.